-If the MODE bit is set, the IRQ pin is both falling edge sensitive and low level sensitive.
-With MODE set, both of the following actions must occur to clear the IRQ interrupt request:
+If the MODE bit is set, the IRQ pin is both falling-edge sensitive and low-level sensitive.
+With MODE set, both of the following actions must occur to clear IRQ:

-- Return of the IRQ pin to a high level.
-As long as the IRQ pin is low, the IRQ request remains active. - IRQ vector fetch or software clear.
-An IRQ vector fetch generates an interrupt acknowledge signal to clear the IRQ latch.
-Software generates the interrupt acknowledge signal by writing a 1 to ACK in INTSCR.
+- Vector fetch or software clear A vector fetch generates an interrupt acknowledge signal to clear the latch.
+Software may generate the interrupt acknowledge signal by writing a 1 to the ACK bit in the interrupt status and control register (INTSCR).
 The ACK bit is useful in applications that poll the IRQ pin and require software to clear the IRQ latch.
-Writing to ACK prior to leaving an interrupt service routine can also prevent spurious interrupts due to noise.
+Writing to the ACK bit prior to leaving an interrupt service routine can also prevent spurious interrupts due to noise.
 Setting ACK does not affect subsequent transitions on the IRQ pin.
-A falling edge that occurs after writing to ACK latches another interrupt request.
-If the IRQ mask bit, IMASK, is clear, the CPU loads the program counter with the IRQ vector address.
+A falling edge that occurs after writing to the ACK bit latches another interrupt request.
+If the IRQ mask bit, IMASK, is clear, the CPU loads the program counter with the vector address at locations \$FFFA and \$FFFB. - Return of the IRQ pin to logic 1 As long as the IRQ pin is at logic 0, IRQ remains active.

-The IRQ vector fetch or software clear and the return of the \overline{IRQ} pin to a high level may occur in any order.
-The interrupt request remains pending as long as the \overline{IRQ} pin is low.
-A reset will clear the IRQ latch and the MODE control bit, thereby clearing the interrupt even if the pin stays low.
+The vector fetch or software clear and the return of the IRQ pin to logic 1 may occur in any order.
+The interrupt request remains pending as long as the IRQ pin is at logic 0.
+A reset will clear the latch and the MODE control bit, thereby clearing the interrupt even if the pin stays low.